Pricing clarity, captured leads

 Make only the most important fields required so customers finish the form.

-Put high-impact add-ons in checkbox fields so customers can self-select upgrades.
+Put high-impact upgrades in Yes / No questions so customers can self-select add-ons.

 Create template calculators for repeatable service lines before building edge cases.